aberoth-community/ephemeris-discord-bot/README.md

     </p>
     <b>Parameters:</b>

   - `use_emojis`: Yes or No option.
-Yes Indicates that the bot should use with the emojis set for the guild, set via the <b>`/set_personal_emojis`</b> command, in the place of the orb names.
+Yes indicates that the bot should use the emojis set for the guild, set via the <b>`/set_personal_emojis`</b> command, in the place of the orb names.
   - `whitelist_users_only` (optional): Yes or No option.
-Yes indicates that non-white listed users will be allowed to use the menu instance, even if they are unable to create an instance.
+Yes indicates that non-whitelisted users will be allowed to use the menu instance, even if they are unable to create an instance.
     </td>
   </tr>
   <tr>